zidarsk8/ggrc-core/README.md

 python /selenium/src/run_selenium.py
 ```

-You should also feel free to check how the `./bin/jenkins/run_selenium` the script works.
+You should also feel free to check how the `./bin/jenkins/run_selenium` script works.

 _NOTE: that the "ggrccore" part of the name is due to the repository parent folder name. if you have your repo in a different folder, change the first part accordingly._